anujdeshpande/marvell-iot.github.io/docs/alexa/Readme.md

     Alexa discover devices

 After that you can ask it turn the light on or off.
-In our case the light is named "Edison"
+In our case the light is named "Kitchen Light"

-    Alexa turn on Edison
+    Alexa turn on kitchen light

 or

-    Alexa turn off Edison
+    Alexa turn off kitchen light

 ## Advanced